CodingDojoSilesia/landing-page/README.md

 ## additional text field

-On the bottom of site is editable textfield - you can put everything - links, wifi password and other useful informations for your event.
+On the bottom of site there is an editable textfield - you can put everything - links, wifi password and other useful informations for your event.